Jack Thompson (activist): Manhunt

 During the aftermath of the murder of Stefan Pakeerah by his friend Warren Leblanc in Leicestershire, England, the game Manhunt was linked after the media wrongfully claimed police found a copy in Leblanc's room.
 The police officially denied any link, citing drug-related robbery as the motive and revealing that the game had been found in Pakeerah's bedroom, not Leblanc's.
 Thompson, who had heard of the murder, claimed that he had written to Rockstar after the game was released, warning them that the nature of the game could inspire copycat killings: "I wrote warning them that somebody was going to copycat the Manhunt game and kill somebody.
 We have had dozens of killings in the U.S. by children who had played these types of games.
 This is not an isolated incident.
 These types of games are basically murder simulators.
 There are people being killed over here almost on a daily basis."
 Soon thereafter, the Pakeerah family hired Thompson with the aim of suing Sony and Rockstar for £50 million in a wrongful death claim.

 Jack Thompson would later vow to permanently ban the game during the release of the sequel Manhunt 2.
 Thompson said he planned to sue Take-Two/Rockstar in an effort to have both Manhunt 2 and Grand Theft Auto IV banned as "public nuisances", saying "killings have been specifically linked to Take-Two's Manhunt and Grand Theft Auto games.
 [I have] asked Take-Two and retailers to stop selling Take-Two's 'Mature' murder simulation games to kids.
 They all refuse.
 They are about to be told by a court of law that they must adhere to the logic of their own 'Mature' labels."

-The suits were eradicated when Take-Two petitioned U.S. District Court, SD FL to block the impending lawsuit, on the grounds that video games purchased for private entertainment could not be considered public nuisances.
-The following day, Thompson wrote on his website "I have been praying, literally, that Take-Two and its lawyers would do something so stupid, that such a misstep would enable me to destroy Take-Two.
-The pit Take-Two has dug for itself will be patently clear next week when I strike back."

 Mortal Kombat

 In October 2006, Thompson sent a letter to Midway Games, demanding they cease and desist selling the latest game in the Mortal Kombat series, Mortal Kombat: Armageddon, claiming that the game was illegally profiting on his likeness, because gamers could use the character creation option to make a character who looked like Thompson.
-Midway did not respond to his letter.